leviv/leviv.github.io/_posts/technical/2020-12-29-How-I-Created-My-Home-Page.md

 #### Calculating pillar dimensions

-At this point, I ran into a problem with computing how far apart the pillars should be.
-Since the distance between pillars (and the pillar widths themselves) was not clear due to the variation in concrete spacing between blocks, I had to come up with another way to calculate the measurements.
-Keep in mind here that the width is also not a single measurement, since the whole pillar is a subsection of a cylinder with a hole in it.
+At this point, I ran into a problem computing how far apart the pillars should be.
+Since the distance between pillars was not clear due to the variation in concrete spacing between blocks, I had to come up with another way to calculate the measurements.
+Also, remember that the width of the pillar is not a single measurement, since the whole pillar is a subsection of a cylinder with a hole in it.

 ![Representation of the top of a single pillar](/assets/img/2020-12-29-How-I-Created-My-Home-Page/face.png)

 Representation of the top of a single pillar
 {: .caption}

-In order to do this, I used a ratio between the pillars and gaps.
+In order to do this, I used a ratio between the pillars and the gaps between them.
 I knew there are 8 pillars and 8 gaps between pillars, with each gap being exactly as large as two pillars.
 Another way to think of this is that there is room on the base for 24 appropriately sized pillars.
 Using this I divide the geometry into sections of 24 and extrude every third segment.
 For each pillar, I need to determine the outer arc and inner arc that will make up the face of the pillar, which can then be extruded.

 ```javascript
 const numPillars = 8;